 2. Picnic at Silver Falls Park

-Drive four miles east to Silver Falls Park, the largest roadside park in Texas and a WPA showpiece of native stonework.
-Grab a table under the cottonwoods, follow the stairs to the waterfall, and stay for golden-hour photos along the rim of Blanco Canyon.
+Drive four miles east to Silver Falls Park, the largest roadside park in Texas and a New Deal showpiece of NYA-built native stonework.
+Grab a table under the cottonwoods, follow the stairs toward the falls area and riverbed, and stay for golden-hour photos along the rim of Blanco Canyon.

 3. Visit Mt.
 Blanco Fossil Museum Finds